mitmedialab/OpenMediaLegalHack/docs/README.md

 # Resources

-## Music Modernization Act of 2018
+## Music Modernization Act

-For more information on the Music Modernization Act and how it could provide a new framework for innovation, check out the Law.MIT.edu event page at:
+For more information on the Music Modernization Act of 2018 and how it could provide a new framework for innovation, check out the Law.MIT.edu event info page at:
 * [https://law.mit.edu/blog/open-media-legal-hack](https://law.mit.edu/blog/open-media-legal-hack)

 ---------